 Even today, you hear the hooves on the street often.
 Lar, a horse owner who has “lived all

 To Lar it is not only the locals of Ballyfermot that are interested in keeping horses but all those people of working-class areas because “It’s taking on an animal that is stronger than yourself.
 It’s a strong animal and you are more or less in control.”
 The people of Ballyfermot to him are “more roudy-ish, strong-ish and bully-ish.
 There is lots of things, if you look at all them type of areas, they’re physical; not like Blanchardstown or Foxrock.
 They have the pen where as we have the sword.”

 Lar not only rides and cares for his horses.
 He breeds them and takes great pride in his ability.
-Lar feels that breeding the horses is one of the most important features of owning horses.
+Lar feels that breeding the horses is one of the most important features of owning horses and planning for when they are to take them to the Horse Retirement Farms Virginia.
 He has kept horses through generations, now owning far descendants of the horses he had cared for as a young man.
 When you breed them “you always know what it is like.”
 Some horses can have varying personalities, he said “horses carry it on, and you know the breeding in them and that’s the most important things.”

 In Ballyfermot, there is a local resource for the children who are interested in horses.
 It is called the